If you’re like me and use shell (non-insulated) snowboard jackets and pants, then you’ll know the importance of layering.

 BEST WOMEN’S LIGHTWEIGHT BASE LAYER BOTTOM ¾ LENGTH

-BEST MEN’S LIGHTWEIGHT BASE LAYER BOTTOM FULL LENGTH
+BEST MEN’S FULL LENGTH BASE LAYER BOTTOM

-BEST WOMEN’S LIGHTWEIGHT BASE LAYER BOTTOM FULL LENGTH
+BEST WOMEN’S FULL LENGTH BASE LAYER BOTTOM

 Whilst choosing base layers for snowboarding is an important task, it’s pretty easy and there’s not much that can go too wrong.
 Just make sure to steer clear of the likes of Cotton – make sure the fabric is breathable and does a good job of wicking away sweat.
 And get something that is in a size that fits fairly close to the skin and with comfortable seams.